YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 Compile the reference implementation plugin as follows:

 * Install the development headers and libraries for libgcrypt, libgpgme, libconfig, and libssl.
 On Linux, the package names of development libraries usually have a suffix such as -dev or -devel and are available through the package manager.
-For example, on Ubuntu_x86_64 a command like the following installs the required development libraries:
+For example, on Ubuntu_x86_64, the following command installs the required development libraries:

 .. parsed-literal::
    sudo apt-get install libgcrypt11-dev libgpgme11-dev libconfig-dev libssl-dev

-The package names vary by distribution / version.
+The package names vary by distribution/version.

 * Unpack $gtm_dist/plugin/gtmcrypt/source.tar to a temporary directory, for example: